Pensions and Physical Gold

 There are two very effective savings plans for anyone with a pension who wishes to own Gold - the Self Invested Personal Pension (SIPP), and the Small Self Administered Scheme (SASS).
 A reputable financial advisor should be able to guide you and tell you which may be the best scheme for your personal circumstances.
 Alternatively, there are many companies throughout the United Kingdom that specialise in SIPP's and SASS's.
 It may well be worth looking on the Internet to find a company that might well meet your needs.

-New Rules For Withdrawals From Pension Funds.
+Withdrawals From Pension Funds.

 But What Should You Do With This Newly Accessible Wealth?